JordanHendl/koji/README.md

 pipeline id and `[x, y, z]` workgroup counts.
 Queued tasks are dispatched at the start of the next `present_frame` call.

+## Render Graph

+Render passes can now be described with a [`RenderGraph`](src/render_graph/mod.rs).
+`RenderPassBuilder` is still available for compatibility but is marked `#[deprecated]`.
+Prefer constructing graph nodes and connecting them to form the frame pipeline.

 ## Sample Binaries

 Example programs live under the `examples/` directory and can be run with